lowRISC/lowrisc-site/content/jobs.md

 +++

 ## lowRISC is hiring
-We are looking for an SoC/Security Hardware Design Engineer to join our team.
-See the [job advert](https://lowrisc.workable.com/j/DBAC61322F) for full details and instructions on how to apply.

-If we're not advertising something appropriate for you right now, feel free to email info@lowrisc.org with a CV and background.
+More job adverts will be published shortly.
+In the mean time, if you're interested in working on digital design, verification, secure system design, firmware, or toolchains, feel free to email info@lowrisc.org with a CV and background.